 Here is what is included in the purchase of this sewing machine:

 - The sewing machine unit itself, of course, along with the power cord and foot controller pedal

-- Oversized detachable wide table (use for larger projects such as quilts)
+- Oversized detachable wide table (for larger projects like quilts)

 - Accessory pouch including 3-piece needle set, twin needle, ballpoint needle, 3 bobbins, 3 spool caps, extra spool pin, cleaning brush, seam ripper, eyelet punch, and screwdriver